-The chin implant procedure is ideal for patients with a weak chin and/or prominent nose, as this procedure helps to balance the facial features and the appearance of the nose and chin are related to each other.
-Candidates for this procedure should be in good overall health with no pre-existing medical conditions that can affect this procedure.
+The chin implant procedure, also called a Mentoplasty, is ideal for patients with a weak chin and/or prominent nose, as this procedure helps to balance the facial features and the appearance of the nose and chin are related to each other.
+Mentoplasty candidates should be in good overall health, with no pre-existing medical conditions that can affect this procedure.
 Patients who have taken Accutane® within the past six months or who are taking anticoagulants should not undergo this procedure.

-It is important for patients to have realistic expectations in order to achieve successful results from this procedure.
+It is important for patients to have realistic expectations in order to achieve successful results for a chin augmentation.
 While chin implant surgery can improve the balance of the face and may improve self-confidence as a result, it should only be performed based on the patient’s individual decision, not on the influence of others.

 The chin implant procedure takes less than an hour to perform and can be done under local anesthesia with sedation or general anesthesia, depending on the patient and doctor preferences.
 During the procedure, an incision is made inside the mouth to eliminate visible scarring.
 A pocket is created when the implant is then placed and positioned in front of the jawbone.
 Once in place, the implant is secured with sutures and the procedure is completed.
 Patients can return home the same day.

 For some patients, an incision made in the mouth may not be possible.
 In these cases, the incision is made on the skin underneath the chin so that scars are not apparent.